EngineersBox/PSX-Minecraft/src/render/frustum_culling.md

 # Frustum Culling

+> ![NOTE] This contains old information about the most basic
+>  approach to defining and using a frustum.
+It is the starting
+> point on which all improvements and simplifications are made
+> for this game.
+This is not what is actually used.

 TODO: Explain frustum creation and how queries work with dot product

 * Pre-calculate frustum planes for a given Y-FOV, aspect ratio and near/far distances